pkgit123/sample-nodejs/freecodecamp/js-algos-data-struct/README.md

     * Pace is 6 lessons per day.

-Not sure what to pursue after this one is completed
+Not sure what to pursue after this one is completed.

 My eventual goal is to learn JAMstack and serverless.

 So the interesting modeule is APIs and Microservices.

 But I don't know if I will be able to follow the APIs and Microservices without completing the other modules:
   * Front End Libraries
   * Data Visualization